 Lean Domain Search

 True to its name, the Lean Domain Search generator simplifies the process of finding the perfect brand name.
-Your entered keyword will direct you to a seperate page where any available domains will be displayed.
+Your entered keyword will direct you to a separate page where any available domains will be displayed.
 All available domains will be listed at the top and in green.
 Furthermore, if you choose a particular domain name, the generator can also check if the social media handles for that name are available to you.

 IWantMyName is noteworthy because it includes many of the new domain name extensions in their search like .boutique and .blackfriday which is unique and caters to the niche markets, adding value from a branding perspective.

 NameJet is an aftermarket domain name generator service with exclusive inventory of some of the most desired expired domains.
 They use domain name aftermarket technology that allows domain professionals, businesses, and individuals to acquire domain names including those that just expired.

 DomainsBot is a domain name search engine that will not only give available domain suggestions but also search expired, expiring, and for sale domain names.
 They also have the best performing name suggestion tool on the market that provides relevant results in 11 languages across all available top-level domains.